WeMakeDevs/classroom-monitor-bot/README.md

 ### Forking repository

 1. Firstly to make your copy of the project you have to fork the repository.
 To fork the repository, press the fork button.
-In case of any difficulties, refer to the image below
+In case of any difficulties, refer to the image below.
     ![fork](https://raw.githubusercontent.com/commclassroom/classroom-monitor-bot/main/doc/images/Fork.jpg)

 ### Clone repository

 1. Now after you have forked the project, it's time to clone it into your local device so that you can work properly.
 2. In your forked repository click on the green code button and copy the provided link.
-In case of any difficulties, refer to the image below
+In case of any difficulties, refer to the image below.
     ![clone](https://raw.githubusercontent.com/commclassroom/classroom-monitor-bot/main/doc/images/Clone.jpg)

-3. Now on your desktop open Git Bash and type `git clone <your-clone-url>.git`, and press enter
+3. Now on your desktop open Git Bash and type `git clone <your-clone-url>.git`, and press enter.
 4. Now, your forked repository has been cloned in your device! 🎉

 ## Contributing